 The College of Engineering requires that six courses (minimum of 18 credits) be chosen from the humanities and social sciences subject to the constraints listed below and the approval of the student's advisor.
 The courses selected must provide both breadth and depth and not be limited to a selection of unrelated introductory courses.
 The University's multicultural course requirement may be included in this set of six courses.
-Detailed guidelines, which include a list of courses that may be used to satisfy the program's requirements, may be obtained from the Assistant Dean for Undergraduate Affairs and from the College of Engineering academic advisement website:
+Detailed guidelines, which include a list of courses that may be used to satisfy the program's requirements, may be obtained from the Assistant Dean for Undergraduate Affairs.